 Some cases may even hold a property owner liable for the criminal activities of others.
 A parking garage without proper lighting may make the owner partially liable for an attack.
 Restaurant or bar owners with inadequate security may be responsible following a fight.
 Even apartment building managers could be liable if they do not have proper locks on common areas.

-Potential Limitations on the Pursuit for Compensation
+Potential Limitations on the Pursuit of Compensation

 One such law concerns the concept called comparative fault.
-According to Louisiana Civil Code (CC) §2323, juries in civil cases must evaluate the actions of all involved parties, even the injured people.
+According to CC Art.
+2323, juries in civil cases must evaluate the actions of all involved parties, even the injured people.